 Conventional wisdom states that your blood alcohol level will remain within safe limits the less you drink.
 Generally, if you can stick to a maximum of one full drink an hour, your blood levels will not be elevated.
 The technical definition stated by the National Institute on Alcohol Abuse and Alcoholism, a standard drink is half an ounce of alcohol.
 This would entail a 12-ounce beer, a five-ounce glass of wine, and 1.5-ounce shots of distilled spirits.

-Of course, there are other factors that go into how high your BAC level can get.
-Things such as age, gender, the strength of the drink, body type, metabolism, fat content, hydration and more can affect how quickly alcohol enters into your circulatory system.
+Of course, other factors go into how high your BAC level can get.
+Things such as age, gender, the strength of the drink, body type, metabolism, fat content, hydration and more can affect how quickly alcohol enters your circulatory system.

 The fact is that intoxication begins with your very first drink, and while 0.08% is considered the legal limit under the law, you can still be somewhat impaired if your alcohol level falls slightly before it.
 No matter how much alcohol you drink, no matter how little or small does not matter.
 If you plan on ingesting any alcohol, your wisest choice is to ensure that you have a trustworthy driver or form of transportation that can take you home.

 If you have any questions, call Orange County DUI Queen Virginia L. Landry at (949) 694-8804 today.